Moderate-to-large deviation asymptotics for real eigenvalues of the elliptic Ginibre matrices: Main results and discussions

 which follows from the power series expansion of the logarithm on the right hand side for $|z|<1$, as well as the analytic continuation for $z \in \C \setminus [1,\infty)$.
 For the case $x = 0$ in \eqref{eqn for mod dev universal form}, corresponding to the extremal probability that there are no real eigenvalues, the possibility of such a universal form was discussed in \cite[Remark~1.4]{BMS25} and \cite[Section~3.3]{Fo25}.

 We conclude this remark on universality by noting that the same large deviation function $\phi_{\rm s}(x)$ in (\ref{eq. def phi sA rate function}) describes the current fluctuations in the simple symmetric exclusion process (SSEP), first computed in~\cite{DG09}, see Eq.~(2) there with $\rho_a = 0$ and $\rho_b = 1$.
+Note that a formula similar to Eq.~\eqref{eq_left tail strong}, specialized to the case $\tau=0$, has also appeared in very different contexts, such as in the nonequilibrium dynamics of the two-dimensional classical Ising model—specifically in the melting of a quadrant—and in the quenched dynamics of the quantum XXX chain \cite{KMS14,Ste17}.
 It is also interesting to note that a similar connection was found between the counting statistics in the complex Ginibre ensemble \cite{LGCCKMS19} and the current fluctuations for a Brownian gas of non-interacting particles.
-This points out to further connections between Ginibre ensembles and the statistical mechanics particle systems, as previously noticed in \cite{GPTZ18} in the context of annihilating particles systems on the line. \end{rem}
+This points to further connections between Ginibre ensembles and the statistical mechanics particle systems, as previously noticed in \cite{GPTZ18} in the context of annihilating particle systems on the line. \end{rem}

 Next, we discuss various limiting cases and interconnections between our main results and the existing literature.
 A summary is provided in Figure~\ref{Fig_remarks on interrelations}.

 \begin{rem}[Extremal case; matching to the left and right tail large deviations in the strong asymmetry regime] Note that since $\Li_s(1)=\zeta(s)$, we have